The Kinematics of Completely-Faceted Surfaces: Topological Events

 \emph{Comments.}\,\, Several comments on this pair of events are in order.
 First, while the gap closer is uniquely resolved, the gap-opener is an inherently non-unique event, as either of the parallel edges could be the one split (we will discuss this further in section~\ref{sec: non-uniqueness}).
 Second, both resolution options have the potentially dissatisfying property of being non-local in effect, because the collision of two junctions causes an entire edge to split apart.
-What is perhaps more likely is the nucleation of a new, tiny facet at the moment the junctions collide; however, we have excluded that possibility from consideration here.
-Finally, while common experimentally-encountered surfaces usually have either high symmetry (only a few facet orientations) or no symmetry (as many orientations as facets), the irregular neighbor switch with its three coplanar orientations requires what may be called ``intermediate symmetry,'' where orientations are limited, but many are available.
-Because it poses resolution difficulties, and because it is not encountered in any surfaces we wish to study, we have not yet actually implemented this event.
+What is perhaps more likely is the nucleation of a new, tiny facet at the moment the junctions collide; however, we have not considered the case of nucleation in this work.
+Finally, while common experimentally-encountered surfaces usually have either high symmetry (only a few facet orientations) or no symmetry (as many orientations as facets), the irregular neighbor switch with its three coplanar orientations requires what may be called {}``intermediate symmetry,'' where a large, but still limited, number of orientations are available.
+Hence, this event may likely never be encountered in a physically-relevant surface.
+We include it here for completeness.